scrabbletank/farhome-rules/rulesdoc.md

 - **Casting Time:** 7 AP
 - **Range:** 5
-- **Duration:** 10 minutes, requires a free hand
+- **Duration:** 10 minutes

+Black tendrils erupt from a point in range you can see.
+The tendrils reach out to attempt to grapple up to 5 creatures of your choosing within 5 tiles of the tendrils.
+Make a spellcasting roll adding a bad die for every creature targeted past the first.
+Creatures make a Strength or Dexterity save against your roll, with Large or bigger creatures adding 2 superior dice to the roll.
+On fail the creatures are grappled by the tendrils.

-Black tendrils erupt from your hand to bind a creature in range you can see.
-Make a spellcasting roll against the creatures Strength or Dexterity save.
-On success the creature is grappled, or restrained on a critical.
-The Tendrils require a free hand to grasp or else the spell ends.
-On each of your move and sprint actions you may move the grappled target 1 tile.
-On their turn the creature can spend 5 AP to make a Strength save against your spellcasting roll, freeing themselves on success.
-If the creature moves more than 5 tiles away from you the tendrils break and the spell ends.
+Once per round, as a free action on your turn you can command the tendrils to retract, pulling all grappled creatures 1 tile towards the center point of the tendrils.
+Grappled creatures or adjacent creatures can spend 5 AP to make a Strength save against your spellcasting roll, freeing themselves on success.

 Add an enhanced die for every level cast above 1st.